EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation: Experiment Results

 \subsection{Performance Comparison (RQ1)}

 Table~\ref{tab:RQ1} presents the performance comparison of different compression methods.
 For \scheme, after applying the ELTC and RTR modules, we achieve compression ratios of 60.36\% on the Design2Code dataset and 55.86\% on the Webcode2M dataset.
 To ensure fair comparison, we configure all baseline methods to achieve the same compression ratios.
 We can make the following observations: (1) \textbf{\scheme \ demonstrates superior performance while compressing 55\%-60\% of tokens.} Our method consistently outperforms existing compression techniques across most evaluation metrics.
 This superiority stems from our structured approach to token selection: while baseline methods either select tokens randomly or rely solely on attention mechanisms without considering UI structure, EfficientUICoder's ELTC module performs selection based on UI elements and layout hierarchy, while the RTR module incorporates semantic importance.
 Remarkably, our method even surpasses the vanilla version in several metrics.
 We attribute this improvement to two factors: first, EfficientUICoder's token selection mechanism enables the model to focus more effectively on critical UI elements and layout information; second, the ADTS component efficiently reduces duplicate tokens, facilitating the generation of more coherent and valid webpages.
 (2) \textbf{\scheme \ significantly reduces redundant code generation.} The RS metric demonstrates substantial improvements: for the 7b model, redundant samples decrease from 148 to 64 on Design2Code (56.8\% reduction) and from 39 to 15 on Webcode2M (61.5\% reduction).
 These results validate that the ADTS module effectively suppresses redundant code generation, leading to more concise and efficient outputs.
+(3) EfficientUICoder consistently outperforms baselines across datasets and model sizes.
+Compared with vanilla, performance differences are insignificant when vanilla averages are higher, while several gains are statistically significant when EfficientUICoder leads, indicating that it maintains or even surpasses near-uncompressed performance.